 Choosing the right sports betting platform for the Nigerian Market

-Look I understand, starting a successful sports betting company is a difficult and long process.
-But, in an effort to provide you guys with as much value as possible, I’m going to help speed up that process and show you how you can do it.
-I realized there is no content on the internet that is actually talking about this in details when it comes to Nigeria and the African market and So I have decided to create this Blog post to help empower and potentially completely shift the way investors, Ceos and Directors of a soon to be launched sports betting company think.
+Look, I understand, starting a successful sports betting company is a complicated and lengthy process.
+But, to provide you guys with as much value as possible, I’m going to help speed up that process and show you how you can do it.
+I realized there is no content on the internet that is actually talking about this in details when it comes to Nigeria and the African market and So I have decided to create this Blog post to help empower and potentially wholly shift the way investors, Ceos and Directors of a soon to be launched sports betting company think.

-1. Know the difference between a white label and a turnkey sportsbook software: A lot of people don't know the difference and this always lead them into a real big issue in the near future.
+1. Know the difference between a white label and a turnkey sportsbook software: A lot of people don't know the difference, and this always leads them into a real big issue in the near future.

-Consider a 'white label' to be a branch of a tree, and anything you do with a branch of a tree affects the whole tree and consider a 'turnkey' to be the whole tree. when you cut a tree, trim it or do whatever you want to do with, that does not affect another tree beside it.
+Consider a 'white label' to be a branch of a tree, and anything you do with a branch of a tree affects the whole tree and consider a 'turnkey' to be the entire tree.
+When you cut a tree, trim it or do whatever you want to do with, that does not affect another tree beside it.

-what I'm saying, in essence, is that, when you are using a ' white label' software, small changes take months if not a year to be applied, because there are a lot of branches within the main software you will be licensed to use.
-And making changes to yours will affect other companies also. the only to solve this issue is to understand what your needs are and go for the right software.
-Not to say white label software is bad but it's not suitable for the Nigerian market, considering that most softwares are developed to suit the European market. for a company to succeed in Nigeria, the platform must be adjusted, re-developed to accommodate the Nigeria customers' experience, which most softwares out there don't generally have until its re-engineered.
+What I'm saying, in essence, is that, when you are using a ' white label' software, small changes take months if not a year to be applied, because there are a lot of branches within the main software you will be licensed to use.
+And making changes to yours will affect other companies also.
+The only to solve this issue is to understand what your needs are and go for the right software.
+Not to say white label software is terrible but it's not suitable for the Nigerian market, considering that most softwares are developed to suit the European market.
+For a company to succeed in Nigeria, the platform must be adjusted, re-developed to accommodate the Nigeria customers' experience, which most softwares out there don't generally have until its re-engineered.

 2. Understand the business structure, know where your company wants to focus on.
-Is it retail? online? or both?
-Retail is currently 70% of the Nigerian gaming business, so when considering a sports book provider, check if they have any real experience on retail, and how many companies are currently using this software in Africa. this is very important, I'm sorry to say, but most software providers just want your business, they won't tell you the truth whether their software is right or not, it's your job to do the research on them in order to make an informed decision.
+Is it retail?
+Online?
+Or both?
+Retail is currently 70% of the Nigerian gaming business, so when considering a sports book provider, check if they have any real experience on retail, and how many companies are currently using this software in Africa.
+This is very important, I'm sorry to say, but most software providers just want your business, they won't tell you the truth whether their software is right or not, it's your job to do the research on them to make an informed decision.

 Things take time, and you need to plan for that.
-I'm of the belief that instant stardom is actually a huge vulnerability.
+I believe that instant stardom is actually a huge vulnerability.

 But the issue is, people see others getting ahead in the short term at the expense of their long-term personal brand.
-And so, they get tricked. for example, I'm launching a sports betting company soon, and with massive followers of 230,000 on social media, it's easy for me to grow quickly, but this is a brand that I have built over a period of 7 years.
+And so, they get tricked.
+For example, I'm launching a sports betting company soon, and with massive followers of 230,000 on social media, it's easy for me to overgrow, but this is a brand that I have built over 7 years.